hz2657/Spring2020-Project2-group1/README.md

 + **Data Sets Used**:

-We used data from NYC Open Data, as well as other open data sources from Github and Kaggle
+We used data from NYC Open Data, as well as other open data sources from Google, Github, and Kaggle

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.